 Most of the code that comprises the CRD Network is Open-Source and endlessly duplicable.
 So we cannot maintain a competitive advantage with the typical things that a business might usually leverage to achieve market dominance - superior technology, high barriers to entry, etc.

 In other words, we only do well when we have a large and good community that supports the ecosystem.
-So we can’t take you for granted.
-You’re the lifeblood of the CRD Network and because of this, we should never be in a position where we ignore your interests and concerns.

 We strive to always maintain open two-way channels of communications.